ericnam-png/ADDC-Soc-Simulator-lab/README.md

 - Domain: `ad.eric.local`
 - Network: `192.168.10.0/24`
-- All machines run on VirtualBox with an internal NAT network
+- All machines run on VirtualBox with a NAT network
 - Sysmon + Splunk Universal Forwarder installed on both Win11 and ADDC-T2
 - Logs forwarded to Ubuntu Splunk server via TCP port 9997